alialib/alia/docs/actions.md

 This property often allows actions to integrate more naturally into the dataflow of your application.
-For example, the copy action produced by the `<<=` signal operator is only considered ready if its left-hand operand is writeable and its right-hand operand is readable.
+For example, the copy action produced by the `<<=` signal operator is only considered ready if its left-hand operand is writable and its right-hand operand is readable.

 When alia is integrated with a UI library, this property can often be leveraged